"They are articulate, positive ambassadors and feel that their successes are recognised and valued.”

 Contract type and terms: Part time, permanent (job share will be considered)

 About the position

-The local governors of Looe Community Academy warmly welcome applications from educators who share our commitment to excellence and our passion for achieving the very best outcomes for all our learners.
+The local governors of Looe Community Academy warmly welcome applications from practitioners who share our commitment to excellence and our passion for achieving the very best outcomes for all our learners.